kaucpit490/virtualization/slides.md

 ---

-# Creating and Managing Custom Virtual Machine Images
+# Creating and Managing Custom VM Images
 - There're many virtualization systems that facilitate creating and managing virtual machine images.
   -  vSphere, the VMware virtualization suite of products.
 - There're special tools for building and managing portable virtual machine images and environments.